Below are the combined sailing instructions for both dinghy and cruiser competitors.

 7.3.
 In the event of a general recall the fleet that has been recalled will start at the end of the sequence, with the exception of the boats starting on the first cruiser start which will start on the second cruiser start.
 The first signal of this restart will be no later in the sequence than the preparatory signal of the fleet involved.

-be laid to the west of the two outer distance mark and the clubhouse when starting.
+8.4.
+When , no boat shall pass between the yellow Inner Distance Mark (IDM ) which shall be laid to the west of the two outer limit marks and the clubhouse when starting.

-8.5 When two races are scheduled together the second race will start as soon as possible
+8.6.
+When two races are scheduled together the second race will start as soon as possible after the first.

 9.1.
-The Clubhouse Finish Line shall be used unless otherwise signalled or indicated in these
+The clubhouse finish line shall be used unless otherwise signalled or indicated in these sailing instructions.

 9.3.
-When laid no boat shall pass between the inner limit mark and the clubhouse when
+When laid, no boat shall pass between the IDM and the clubhouse when finishing.

 9.4.
 After dark, cruisers shall illuminate their sail number when finishing.